neverfap-deluxe/nfd-api/content/content_practices/VOL-2-BOR--EDIT--P--developing-routine.md

 {{< hr2 "Instructions" >}}

-For this exercise what we will be doing is adopting a number of solid routines for us to follow, and it may even help you to write them down first so it's clear what you must do.
+For this exercise what we will be doing is adopting a number of solid routines for us to follow, and it may even help for you to write them down so it can become clear what you must do.

 For example, you may want to create a routine where you mentally picture a dog everytime you open a door, or think about soup anytime you look at a clock.

 Perhaps you may want to develop less-frequent routines such as creating the rule that you must have your back to a mirror whenever you brush your teeth.

 What's truly important here is consciously engaging with your mind while practicing these routines, so that you're fully aware of them throughout your day.

 Only by being aware can we hope to carry out these behaviours long-term on a daily basis.